 What are Opticians?

-As 360 Eyecare believes in the full scope of care when it comes to eyes and eye exams, each location employs a fully licensed optician to help with your lenses and eyewear needs, and a team of optometrists who are able to navigate the network of ophthalmologists should a referral be required.
-To book an appointment to speak to any of our practitioners, please contact either of our offices – 360 Eyecare Rosedale or 360 Eyecare Beaches.
+At 360 Eyecare, every location employs a fully licensed optician to help with your lenses and eyewear needs, and a team of optometrists who can coordinate with ophthalmologists when a referral is required.
+To book an appointment with any of our practitioners, please contact either of our offices – 360 Eyecare Yorkville or 360 Eyecare Beaches.